adi-dee/scroll-tell/README.md

 The Shander tutorial example uses a float layout, which is very limited for more complex multimedia designs.

+After you've understood the basics, you can use this [Scrollama reference](https://github.com/russellgoldenberg/scrollama#examples)

 # Caveat

 These examples are designed to introduce some multimedia scrolling techniques to media students.